solorvox/nonet/README.md

 Steam will replace *%command%* with the default command line for the application.
 You will still be able to receive achievements but the game will not be allowed out.

+## Important note
+Run the command at least once on the terminal so when you try to open a Steam game, it won't close instantly, because at the first launch of the command it will need an interaction from the user.

 # Updates
 To update any changes from a previously installed update git via: